UW-PHARM/BitSAD.jl/docs/src/sbitstream-example.md

 end
 ```

 Above, we created the `IterativeSVD` module that is parameterized by the number of rows and columns in the matrix.
 The [`@circuit`](@ref) macro creates a struct named `IterativeSVD` with fields matching the parameters.
 Structs in Julia are callable, which means we can call the module like a function.
 What happens when we call our module is defined by the `circuit` field above.
+See [Hardware Generation](@ref) for more details.

 Here we defined the algorithm as accepting a matrix of `SBit`s and a vector of `SBit`s.
 Though directly operating on `SBitstream`s is supported, this is mostly intended for REPL-style work.
 If you are writing a program that you intend to map to hardware, it should operate directly on `SBit`s.
 This should be intuitive — a stochastic bitstream circuit operates on a single bit at a time.
 In this way, you should aim for your modules to describe what happens in a single iteration.
 Lastly, it is also worth noting here how closely the function body matches the algorithm above.